Timeline Drift: How Consciousness Moves Between Probable Realities

 Continuity Without Proof

-This is why timeline drift matters.
+This is why timeline drift is important.
 It challenges the assumption that time is primary and consciousness secondary.
-Instead, it suggests the opposite: that awareness persists, and reality reorganizes around that persistence.
+Instead, it suggests the opposite: that awareness persists, and reality reorganizes around this persistence.
+This doesn’t happen intentionally or magically.
+But it happens consistently enough to be noticed.
+Agree?